- Officially: United Mexican States

 - While violent crime often makes international headlines, this is often linked to the illegal drug trade and rarely affects travellers.

-Up-to-date Government Travel Advisory
+Government Travel Advisory